Alistair Cole FRGS FLS

 Chief Executive Officer

-Having served with the Parachute Regiment and Medical Corps, Alistair specialised in working in remote overseas project management as a medical and risk mitigation instructor, before returning to the UK and founding the Lifesigns Group.
-As a qualified Mountain Leader, Alistair has led over 38 overseas expeditions, holds numerous NEBOSH and CIEH safety qualifications, is an instructor in Off-Site Safety Management and is a keen diver and qualified Trauma Medic.
-Alistair advised the BBC and ITN on overseas safety and is a member of the Emergency Planning Society and regularly advises travel organisations on strategy and safety.
-Alistair is a fellow of the Royal Geographical Society and the Linnean Society, Vice Chairman of the Expedition Providers Association and is a guest lecturer at the Liverpool School of Tropical Medicine.
-He is currently studying for a master’s degree in Risk, Crisis and Disaster Management.
+After a decade with the military, Alistair specialised in working in remote overseas project management as a medical and risk mitigation instructor, before returning to the UK and founding the Lifesigns Group.
+As a qualified Mountain Leader, Alistair has led over 40 overseas expeditions, holds numerous NEBOSH and CIEH safety qualifications, is an instructor in Off-Site Safety Management and is an experienced Trauma Medic.
+Alistair advised the media on overseas safety alongside advising travel organisations on strategy and safety.
+Alistair is a fellow of the Royal Geographical Society and the Linnaean Society, previous Vice Chairman of the Expedition Providers Association and is a guest lecturer at the Liverpool School of Tropical Medicine.